New FAQ's Added in the Past 30 Days (updated 12/5/2023)

 Yes.
 In accordance with CDC General Best Practices for Immunizations, simultaneous administration of nirsevimab with age-appropriate vaccines is recommended.
 Nirsevimab is not expected to interfere with the immune response to other vaccines and had similar safety and reactogenicity profiles to vaccines administered without nirsevimab.

 In accordance with the CDC’s General Best Practice Guidelines for Immunization, simultaneous administration of nirsevimab with age-appropriate vaccines is recommended.
 CDC does not address the issue of maximum volumes that can be injected into each muscle group in different age groups.
-CDC is in the process of creating a job aid for healthcare providers to help address the issue and offers the suggested volumes as follows:
+CDC has created job aids for healthcare providers to help address the issue and offers the suggested volumes as follows:

 - Deltoid: